 Smart, moody and fun, your teenager might raise an eyebrow to your oral health advocacy.
 Instead, approach it from a self-image angle: It's important to brush and floss to look your best.
 Nonetheless, don't be surprised if your teen sleeps in and then races out the door without even looking at his or her toothbrush.
-You can help, of course: Arranging for regular dental check-ups can help remind your teen to keep brushing, and offering a few disposable on-the-go toothbrushes to your teens allows them to stay clean between lunch and play rehearsal.
-The head of a good mini brush can clean the surface of teeth and the soft pick at the end can be used to clean spaces between the teeth.
+You can help, of course: Arranging for regular dental checkups can help remind your teen to keep brushing, and offering a few disposable on-the-go toothbrushes, like Colgate Wisp to your teens allows them to stay clean between lunch and play rehearsal.
+The Colgate Wisp's mini brush head cleans the surface of teeth and the soft pick at the end is used to clean spaces between the teeth.

 The teenage years are also a great time to discuss orthodontia for a straighter and more confident smile entering adulthood.
 From traditional brackets to plastic liners, an orthodontist can design a treatment plan that puts your teen on a path to aligned teeth by graduation.
 Ask your dentist for a recommendation.